Ask anyone who has adopted a pet and they’ll share with you their story of love, fun and companionship. Why? Because shelter pets are amazing!

 This means shelters and rescues are full of loving, spayed or neutered, vaccinated and often trained pets who are just waiting to meet you!
 By adopting a cat or dog from a shelter or rescue, you can rest assured that you have not supported the puppy mill industry.

 Adopting a pet from a shelter or rescue is a win-win, for you and the pet.
 So, what are you waiting for?
-Begin your search and start your own story today!
+Begin your search for cats and dogs available for adoption near you today.

 FAQs about pet adoption